 Practice Social Distancing

-Avoid crowded public areas, gatherings, waiting rooms, public transportation, and events with over 10 people.
-(At DMEI, we have removed more than half of the chairs from the main reception areas, placed markers on the floors, and limited the number of elevator passengers to achieve more social distancing.)
-When going out into public, stay at least six feet from others when possible.
+When going out in public, stay at least six feet from others when possible.
+At DMEI, we have removed more than half of the chairs from the main reception areas, placed markers on the floors, and limited the number of elevator passengers to achieve more social distancing.

 Stay Home If You Feel Sick

 If you are experiencing symptoms, have a fever, or have been diagnosed with COVID-19, you should stay home and consult with your primary care provider.